PhilRunninger/cmp-rpncalc/README.md

 ## Operators

-The operator categories and certain exceptional functions show the domain over which they are valid.
+The operator categories and certain exceptional functions show the types of numbers for which they are valid.
 * ℝ - real
 * ℕ - natural
 * ℂ - complex